ManoPaduri/logseq-kpm-property-rotator/docs/ROTATION_LOGIC.md

 my-location:: home      ← cursor here → rotates my-location
 ```

-If the cursor is not on a recognised property line, the **first configured property found on the block** is used instead.
+If the cursor is not on a recognised property line, the plugin scans configured properties in order and uses the **first one found on the block**.

-After every successful write, the cursor is repositioned right after `::` on the updated line using `logseq.Editor.editBlock({ pos })`.
+After a successful write, the cursor is repositioned right after `::` on the updated property line via `focusPropertyLine()`, which calls `logseq.Editor.editBlock({ pos })`.

 ---